Road to Perdition and Non-Traditional Idea of Family

 Mob Fathers and Sons

 Michael Sullivan (Tom Hanks) looks to his mob boss John Rooney (Paul Newman) as a father figure; the closeness of their personal relationship becomes evident when the two play piano together to the frustrated exclusion of John’s son Connor (Daniel Craig).
 When a series of meetings go bad and money is lost, Connor sets up Michael and his family for assassination.
-While John is upset, he refuses to act against his own son.
+While John is upset, he refuses to act against his own son, even as he understands his son is in the wrong.

-Knowing the bond between them is broken Michael kills both Connor and John because he knows he cannot strike the son without a reaction from the father.
-Before Michael guns him down though, John shows his true feelings by telling Michael, “I’m glad it was you.”
-John suggests he knew his life would end violently, but he’s appreciative that the man who kills him is the kind of honorable and forthright man he wanted in a son.
+Knowing the bond between them is broken, Michael kills both Connor and John because he knows he cannot strike the son without a reaction from the father.
+Before Michael guns him down, John shows his true feelings by telling Michael, “I’m glad it was you.”
+John suggests he knew his life would end violently, but he’s appreciative that the man who kills him is the kind of honorable and forthright man he wanted in a son, just as he understands Michael is taking this action to try and protect his own son, who is innocent of their crimes.

 Those Who Live By the Sword

 In an inversion John’s death, Michael Jr. finds himself in a situation where he cannot kill another man even to save his father’s life.
 Michael, however, is proud of his son’s inability to pull the trigger.
-The chain of violence ends with him.
+The chain of violence ends with him just as Michael hoped it would.

 Bloodlines and Bloodshed